1 & 2 Thessalonians Part Four Deep Dive

 A FINAL DEEP DIVE INTO THESSALONIANS | DR ADAM WHITE

 It’s perhaps appropriate that I am writing this final piece while travelling from Thessalonica to Athens.
 In the last post, I drew your attention to two passages in 1 Thessalonians.
-In 4:11–12 Paul says the following
+In the fourth chapter, Paul says,

 The letter of 2 Thessalonians deals with three basic issues.
-The first has to do with the ongoing persecution the Christians are receiving from the Jews—which is the likely cause for the need for support for these members.
+The first has to do with the ongoing persecution the Christians are receiving from the Jews — which is the likely cause for the need for support for these members.
 We discussed this last week and nothing has changed, it appears.
-Paul begins the letter with a word of encouragement (1:5–12).
+Paul begins the letter with a word of encouragement (Chapter 1:5-12).
 He reminds them that those who give hell to Christians will reap what they sow.
 He then clears up another question about the resurrection (2:1–12).
 It seems that a report or a letter has come from Paul (or one of his associates) that has thrown them into further confusion.
-We can imagine the question: “Okay, Paul, thanks for clearing that up.
+We can imagine the question: ‘Okay, Paul, thanks for clearing that up.
 So, even dead people will be resurrected.
 Cool.
 But what’s this we hear that Jesus has already come back?
 Did we miss it?
 Should we have met somewhere at a certain time?
-Asking for a friend.”
+Asking for a friend’.
 Paul must also clear this up.
-But then in 3:6–15 he comes to the most pressing issue.
+But then in Chapter 3:6–15 he comes to the most pressing issue.
 Whoever it was that was being idle and taking advantage of the community is still doing it.
 The time has come for action.

 I said in the first post that Thessalonians deals with excommunication from start to finish.
 I also discussed there the reasons for the practice of exile in ancient communities.
 The Christian community was no exception to this.
 In a small group of people that are already under pressure from the surrounding culture, solidarity was paramount.
 The smallest bit of leaven had the ability to leaven the whole lump, meaning that immorality of any kind could not be tolerated.
 It also meant that anyone who divided or drew away the strength of the community had to be removed.
 But unlike the surrounding community, where the smallest infraction would be dealt with swiftly and harshly, in the Christian community it was different.
 For the Christians, wherever possible, opportunity was given for repentance.
 We see it in the teaching of Jesus: